Communauté de communes CAPAVENIR

 The Communauté de communes CAPAVENIR is a French former administrative association of communes in the Vosges département of eastern France and in the region of Lorraine.
 It was created in December 2004 and had its administrative offices at Thaon-les-Vosges.
-It was merged into the new Communauté d'agglomération d'Épinal in January 2013.
+It was disbanded on 31 December 2012 and merged into the new Communauté d'agglomération d'Épinal on 1 January 2013.

-The name
+Name

 Most French commune groupings of this type are named after the region in which they are located or after the largest town (usually also the administrative centre) in the territory.
 Capavenir is, however, an aspirational (and almost untranslatable) descriptive name evoking the future ("l'avenir") as a destination.
 The name is sometimes written in upper case letters as CAPAVENIR.

 Composition

 The Communauté de communes comprised the following communes: